richardvenneman/appsignal-docs/source/ruby/index.html.md

 Add custom instrumentation to your application or make your own integrations with AppSignal, see the [instrumentation](/ruby/instrumentation/index.html) topic for more details.

+## Command line tools

+The AppSignal Ruby gem ships with several command line tools.
+These tools make it easier to install AppSignal in an application, send deploy notifications and diagnose any problems with the installation.

+See our [command line tools](/ruby/command-line/index.html) page for a full list of all the available commands.

 ## Ruby implementation support